alagerkvist/sample/README.md

 the math.
 If this restriction is onerous for you, it can be lifted with minor loss of functionality (the `Signal::bus` method), so open an issue!

+If you want to use it on an embedded system, you need to use your own `GlobalAlloc`.

 Contributions
 -------------